kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 Output:
 ![image](https://github.com/user-attachments/assets/dd61e8ab-e303-4118-9eb1-9a44849250df)

 ***Exploration Question 5.1 Examine the correlation between streams and musical attributes like bpm, danceability_%, and energy_%.
 Which attributes seem to influence streams the most?
+Having correlation coefficients of -0.11, both danceability and speechiness have the highest influence on streams.
+However, this is an inversely proportional relationship due to the coefficIents being negative.
+Aside from these two, the other columns seems to not have much of an influence compared the two.***

 The following plots a heatmap of the columns *"danceability_%"*, *"valence_%"*, *"energy_%"*, and *"acousticness_%"*: